PCFlexTG/flextg-interview/README.md

 This repository contains the code for the Flex Technology Group interview.
 The code is written in Typescript, using Node.js and Express.js.

 ## Instructions 📋
-1. Open this Zip File, and extract the contents to a directory on your computer.
+1. open this repository either locally or just skim the github repo.
 2. Review the code in `index.ts`.
 3. Identify any issues then leave comments, suggestions, and any further questions you may have in a new text file.